Publication date: June 4, 2020

 Audiobook (digital download)

-It’s not easy being a grown-up, but at 47, Eleanor hoped she’d be better at it by now…
+It’s not easy being a grown-up, but Eleanor hoped she’d be better at it by now…

 When Eleanor waves her daughter off for a gap-year trip, she finds herself stuck as a satellite wife, spinning in faithful orbit around her domineering husband, with only her clever but judgmental father Conrad for comfort.